boychodobrev/http192168/README.md

 <li>Restart Termux</li>
 </ol>

-With starting termfm.run the required packages will be downloaded from Termux repositories and installed - about 1GB - php, apache, ffmpeg (for video thumbnails) and qrencode.
+With starting termfm.run the required packages will be downloaded from the Termux repositories and installed - about 1GB - php, apache, ffmpeg (for the video thumbnails) and qrencode.
 Answer the questions by default, with Еnter.
 After the above packages are installed, /files will be copied to the appropriate folders.

-Thumbnails and the other information about the JPEGs is extracted from the EXIF data, and the thumbnails of the video files are generated upon upload.
+The thumbnails and the other information about the JPEGs is extracted from the EXIF data, and the thumbnails of the video files are generated upon upload.
 No database.

 Have fun!